BirenderPanwar/EVA4_Phase1/session13/assignment_2/readme.md

 Package Descriptions:
 ---------------------

-Solution File: /YoloV3/YoloV3Sample.ipynb
+Solution File: /YoloV3/YoloV3Sample_DonaldDuck.ipynb

-1. /YoloV3/ : root directory whcih contains the entire package
+1. /YoloV3/ : root directory which contains the entire package
 2. /YoloV3/cfg: contains config file for model configuration
 3. /YoloV3/data/customdata:
 - custom.data: contains path for train and validation data, class names, and number of classes
-- custom.names: contains class name. for this assignment it contains only one classname: flying disc
+- custom.names: contains class name. for this assignment it contains only one classname: donald duck
 - custom.shapes: contain shapes for all inputs images in same order as files in /images/ folder.
 - custom.txt: path for all the images to be processed
 - images: contains all the input images in incremental filename. user need to unzip images.zip